flyx/OpenGLAda/README.md

  * Optionally [GLFW][3]
  * Optionally [FTGL][11]

-_Note_: You may also be able to build OpenGLAda with another Ada compiler and/or without using the *.gpr files.
+¹: You may also be able to build OpenGLAda with another Ada compiler and/or without using the `*.gpr` files.
 You just have to import the sources to your project and whichever build system you are using.
-I never used other Ada compiler apart from GNAT, so if I accidentally used some GNAT-specific features in the code, please drop me a message.
+I never used other Ada compilers apart from GNAT, so if I accidentally used some GNAT-specific features in the code, please drop me a message.

+²: With GNAT GPL 2016, runtime loading of OpenGL function pointers does not seem to work on OSX 10.11, see [this bug][13].
+It is unknown whether this affects other OSX versions or operation systems.
+The exact cause for this error is unknown.
+Therefore, using GNAT/GCC is currently strongly recommended.

 ## Compilation